 Some animals can be deterred by applying chicken manure or spraying other deterrent smells such as chilli-infused water to the garden.

 Protect your livestock

 Mark any burrows that are a livestock hazard in paddocks or driveways with a post or small-strand fence to keep stock away from their entrances.

 Licences for property owners

-Where wildlife causes serious conflict that poses a legitimate threat to life or property or will cause economic hardship, the Office of Environment and Heritage has guidelines and licences for property owners.
+Where wildlife causes serious conflict that poses a legitimate threat to life or property or will cause economic hardship, the Department of Planning and Environment has guidelines and licences for property owners.